Royal Irish Constabulary (1814 -1922)

 RIC uniforms, medals, badges & equipment are Now HIGHLY sought after in the antiques & collectables trade & salesrooms.

-New Books for Sale, Policing, History etc
+New Book Titles for Sale, Irish Policing & History

 View the various book titles currently available.
 Contents include Irish Police, Military & General History titles.
 Competitive Prices & Fast dispatch times on all purchases.
 Click on the book image to view >>>